PROJECTS

 A wood-burning fireplace says nothing if it doesn't scream "homey".

-FAR RIGHT: By opening the wall and creating an eat-at counter and workspace, the efficiency of the kitchen is dramatically improved.
+By opening the wall and creating an eat-at counter and workspace, the efficiency of the kitchen is dramatically improved.
 The new counter houses both the dishwasher and waste/recycling centre, plus an area for trays and baking sheets.

-LEFT: transformed into a bright, spacious space with a much more efficient layout that includes adding counter space to the right of the stove.
+Transformed into a bright, spacious space with a much more efficient layout that includes adding counter space to the right of the stove.

-FAR RIGHT: With the wall removed, the counter becomes a breakfast bar (and the dishwasher is relocated freeing up cabinet space).
+With the wall removed, the counter becomes a breakfast bar (and the dishwasher is relocated freeing up cabinet space).
 Overall, the kitchen is now much more easily accessible from the entry hall.

-LEFT: A bank of drawers, a better access to lower cupboards and removing the corner unit allowed an almost unused corner of this kitchen to become the main food preparation area.
+A bank of drawers, a better access to lower cupboards and removing the corner unit allowed an almost unused corner of this kitchen to become the main food preparation area.

 Fully-accessible bathroom design